Lies, Lies and more lies.

 -- Major global social spending programs, including a "social protection floor" and "social safety nets" for the world's most vulnerable social groups for reasons of equity.

-including those put out of woork in undesirable fossil fuel industries.
+--Even more social benefits for those displaced by the green economy revolution including those put out of woork in undesirable fossil fuel industries.
 The benefits, called investments, would include access to nutritious food, health services, education, training and retraining, and unemployment benefits."

 --A guarantee that if those sweeping benefits weren't enough, more would be granted.
 As one of the U.N. documents puts it: Any adverse effects of changes in prices of goods and services vital to the welfare of vulnerable groups must be compensated for and new livelihood opportunities provided."